dougogodinho/oc-storageclear-plugin/README.md

 ## To do

 - Ask for user confirmation before deletes
+- List files who will be deleted
+- User can select what will be deleted
-- Interface to clear storage from backend
+- Interface to storage clear from backend